JohnParetz/exampleApp/FrontEndReadme.md

 ## How to Use

-1. Open `index.html` in your browser
+1. Open `https://recipe-app-mrts.onrender.com` in your browser
-2. Use the form to add or edit recipes
+2. Use the web service to to add or edit or delite recipes
-3. Click "View Database" to see all recipes
+3. Click "View Database" to see all recipes data

 ## Key Files